Cycle2Health Howard County

 Cycle2Health Kicks Off Second Season

-Two ride options are offered on September 4th.
+Two ride options are offered, on September 16 and September 18.
 Click here for details!

 Cycle2Health Howard County is a non-competitive, peer-led, bicycling club for adults of all ages and riding abilities, coordinated by the Health & Wellness Division of the Howard County Office on Aging.
 You must register to participate.
 Click here to register online.

 Registered participants may opt to join the Cycle2Health Listserve and its associated Yahoo Group (Senior Spoken Here, not affiliated with the Office on Aging) to receive ride updates and cancellation notices.

 To join the listserve, send a blank email to email@example.com.
 To access a library of ride cue sheets and be able to connect with other riders, click here to request to join the Yahoo Group.

 How do I register for C2H?

 To participate in Cycle2Health Howard County (C2H), you must first review the Bicycle Guidelines, and then register.
 Register online or at any Howard County senior center.
 A $10 fee will be collected at the time of registration (renewed annually).

 When and where do C2H rides take place?